 At Quiethouse, I have vetted all our readers.
 I've made sure they are real people, not just someone using a fake name so they can steal books.
 Each reader has signed a Confidentiality Agreement that gives you (and me) legal standing should something like that take place.
 Each reader has also been tested by reading and providing feedback on a book before they join our group.
 I make sure each reader is able to provide thorough, insightful feedback and will be able to help authors, not just perform a cursory read of the book and provide subpar feedback.

 And, no, not all individual beta readers provide subpar feedback.
 There are great readers out there; the trouble is finding them.

-If you'd like to contact us for more information about beta reading, please contact us using the form below.
+If you'd like more information about beta reading, please contact us using the form below.

 Something witty should go here, but I haven't had enough coffee.